Ashok0/EnderalVREssentials-Nightly/README.md

 [**Destructible Bottles Extended v1.5**](https://www.nexusmods.com/skyrim/mods/26017?tab=files): Hit the bottle and smash it in pieces!
 Latest version 1.5 includes also some glazed pottery items such as pots, jugs, plates and bowls.
 - LE mod.
 Converted to Form 44 (SE) by opening and resaving ESP file in Creation Kit.
 - Needs processed by Cathedral Assets Optimizer with the following settings enabled: Process meshes, Full optimization, Always process headparts, Resave meshes.
 Process textures, necessary optimization, Compress textures, Generate mipmaps.

 [**Alternative Smashing Glass Sounds v1.0**](https://www.nexusmods.com/skyrim/mods/26017?tab=files): Alternative HQ glass sounds thanks to rolloLG.

+[**Destructible Skyrim - Base Object Swapper v0.5.3.1**](https://www.nexusmods.com/skyrimspecialedition/mods/77568?tab=files): Smash, shout, and blow up the environment around you, without the need for silly, complicated patches!
+Be careful, though - just like with stealing, people aren't very fond of the destruction of their property!
+- Remove "Moveable Static" records in xEdit to fix invisible lanterns.

 [**Immersive Decomposing Dead v0.1.5**](https://www.nexusmods.com/skyrimspecialedition/mods/66166?tab=files): This mod makes it so dead bodies (NPCS and animals) decompose until turned into bones (a prosses that might attract rats).
 Also makes it so the dead are buried fast by npcs in a few towns.